 When those doors shut because of a dwindling curling community and resources, Denver lost a unique pastime.

 In 2007, as a result of the overwhelming interest in curling during the 2006 Turin, Italy Winter Olympics, Denver Curling decided to resurrect itself.
 What started with 36 dedicated curlers blossomed into a curling community with over 300 active curlers.
 From 2007-2013 the Denver Curling Club curled on rented ice at the Ice Ranch in Highlands Ranch two nights a week but reached capacity due to the limited availability of ice rental.
-The new Denver Curling Center is projected to open in October 2014 and will usher in a new era of increased interest and availability of curling in Denver.
+The new Denver Curling Center opened in October 2014 and ushered in a new era of increased interest and availability of curling in Denver.

 The Denver Curling continues to develop programs and raise awareness by offering opportunities for youth, the disabled, adult, senior, and local businesses to learn the game of curling and refine their skills of leadership, teamwork, sportsmanship and communication.
 With the evolved group of leadership the Denver Curling has developed a diverse membership demographic.